Hemanth7723/ng-hangman/README.md

 ---

 ## **Security & privacy**
 - This is a client-side game storing no user data by default.
-If you later add analytics or remote services, display a privacy notice and follow best practices.
+If added analytics or remote services, display a privacy notice and follow best practices.

 ---